-Area Н 0 Р E Lockers Hurry and go during assigned times only & use lockers properly.
-Only get what you need and get to class.
-Plan ahead and gather all needed supplies.
-Effective lockers are clean and organized.
-Hallways Head to your assigned class quickly and quietly.
+Area Н 0 Р E Hallways Head to your assigned class quickly and quietly.
 Walk with a purpose, but NO running.
 Be Prepared: Have all needed supplies with you.
 Earn respect by keeping your hands to yourself and avoiding horseplay.
-Bathroo m Hurry back to class Only use with permission Please keep it clean Enter and exit quietly Bus Handle yourself responsibly and safely Observe schedules and respect others Practice good citizenship Encourage good behavior and teamwork Cafeteria Have good manners while waiting in line.
+Bathroom Hurry back to class Only use with permission Please keep it clean Enter and exit quietly Bus Handle yourself responsibly and safely Observe schedules and respect others Practice good citizenship Encourage good behavior and teamwork Cafeteria Have good manners while waiting in line.
 Once seated, stay seated.
 Pick up your trash.
 Enjoy your lunch in your assigned area.
 Media Halt when you enter and sign in on the netbook.
 Overdues should be turned in, don't make us look.
 Passes are required to examine our collection.
 Expand your mind, read from all the sections.